-- Stay clear of inlet and discharge openings. - Stay clear of the blast from pressure relief valves and the suction area of vacuum relief valves. - Use proper care and good procedures in handling, lifting, installing, operating and maintaining the equipment. - Casing pressure must not exceed 25 PSI (1725 mbar) gauge.
+- Stay clear of the blast from pressure relief valves and the suction area of vacuum relief valves. - Use proper care and good procedures in handling, lifting, installing, operating and maintaining the equipment. - Casing pressure must not exceed 25 PSI (1725 mbar) gauge.
 Do not pressurize vented cavities from an external source, nor restrict the vents without first consulting ROOTS. - Do not use air blowers on explosive or hazardous gases. - Other potential hazards to safety may also be associated with operation of this equipment.
 All personnel working in or passing through the area should be trained to exercise adequate general safety precautions.